Skip to contents

 Format of object if data.frame

-If object is of type data.frame, all input values most be of type numeric.
-Dose values are excepted in seconds (s) not Gray (Gy).
+If object is a data.frame, all input values must be of type numeric.
+Dose values are expected in seconds (s) not Gray (Gy).
 No NA values are allowed and the value for the natural dose (first row) should be 0.
-Example for three dose points, column names are arbitrary:
+Example for three dose points (column names are arbitrary):

 object <- data.frame(